 There is a dangerous trend of equating an injury with how visible the problem is.
 Of course, a broken bone or a torn ligament is going to create a scene, but this isn’t a failsafe way to judge an injury.
 When an athlete blows out their knee it becomes something that everyone can see, and the pain on the player’s face merely confirms what everyone else is already thinking: that injury is real, that injury is painful, that person is going to need medical attention.
-If you’re in North Phoenix, Moon Valley, Peoria, Gilbert, Scottsdale, Sun City, or Glendale, schedule an appointment at OSR today.
+If you’re in North Phoenix, Moon Valley, Peoria, Gilbert, Scottsdale, Sun City, or Glendale, schedule an appointment at OSR today for concussion physical therapy.

 Head injuries aren’t typically as visible.
 When someone hits their head on TV, they may become unconscious for a moment or they may be able to stand up right away.
 They might look dazed or need a minute to regain their ability to think straight, but then they can walk off the field just fine.
 The injury doesn’t look as serious.
 And too often it isn’t treated as seriously.